-President’s comments at Faculty Senate meeting of Feb.
-9, 2017
+Stanford President Marc Tessier-Lavigne made the following comments at the Faculty Senate meeting on Thursday, Feb.
+9, 2017.

 Thank you.
 I’ll be providing an update in a little bit on long-range planning.
 But I want to address one other issue first; that is our ongoing work to support our international and immigrant communities in the wake of the federal administration’s executive order.